3.314 Human Resources

 Spouses and other relatives of employees may qualify to have travel expenses paid by MSU if their presence at a function or on a trip is for an official purpose benefitting MSU and/or the State of Texas.
 All such travel must be approved in advance by the President.
 In making a determination of whether the presence of a spouse or relative is for an official purpose, the factors to be considered are the nature and duties of the employee's office, the traditional role, if any of the employee's spouse or relative, the purpose of the particular trip, and the spouse or relative's connection with that purpose.
 Request for reimbursement of expenses or for direct departmental payment of travel expenses for such persons must be approved in writing by the President.

-Request for travel related to official state business outside of the United States must be approved by the President and Chairperson of the Board of Regents thirty (30) days in advance of the travel if the source of funding is money other than gift funds or contracts and grants.
+Requests for any travel related to official state business outside of the United States for which travel expenses are to be advanced or reimbursed must be approved in writing (may be electronically) by the President or her/his designee (divisional cabinet officer where applicable) in advance of the travel.
 This requirement does not apply to travel to Canada, Mexico or any state or possession of the United States.
+[See Texas Government Code §660.024]

 E. Benefits, Gifts, and Honoraria